mccurcio/mccurcio/README.md

 - I have several passions, teaching, learning Python, film, jazz, rock & roll and travel.

-- :airplane: Fun fact: I traveled to the two lowest places on earth.
+- :airplane: *Fun fact*: I traveled to the two lowest places on earth.

 ---